jimstudt/SSHConsole/README.md

 - It doesn't handle RSA keys.
 This is a, possibly permanent, limitation of the SwiftNIO SSH project.

-- It only does ED25519 server keys.
+- It only does ED25519 host keys.
 This can be expanded, but I'm annoyed at Swift NIO blinding me to the private keys and I'm hoping they'll open that up and I won't have to write the 20 lines of code to expand my shadow private key logic I use to work around the blinding.

 ## How Stable is the API?

-Not at all.
-In fact, I'll probably stop this subclassing nonesense and make `listen`  take a delegate object or maybe just a function for the "handle a command" function.
+Mostly stable.
+There is still a problem where I can't find the authenticated user name, so I'm passing "???".
+That will either get resolved by me finding the name, or removing the ability to know which user is running your command.

 ## How Committed Is The Maintainer?